accretional/statue/content/docs/routing.md

 ---
 title: Routing
-description: Understanding how Statue routes work
+description: How Statue handles routing for markdown content
 ---

 # Routing

-Statue uses SvelteKit's file-based routing combined with automatic content routing.
-Understanding how routes work helps you customize your site's structure.
+Statue extends SvelteKit's routing to automatically create pages from markdown files.
+This guide covers Statue-specific routing behavior.

+> **New to SvelteKit routing?** Read the [SvelteKit Routing docs](https://svelte.dev/docs/kit/routing) first for the basics.

+---

 ## Two Types of Routes